spacetomiles/MSDA7005_GroupProject_Group-8/README.md

 ## Data Setup

 **Note:** The raw World Values Survey datasets are **not** included in this repository due to size and redistribution limits.
-You must download them from the [official WVS website](https://www.worldvaluessurvey.org/) and place them in the project root directory.
+You can download them from the [official WVS website](https://www.worldvaluessurvey.org/).

 Required Files:
 1.  **Wave 5**: `WV5_Data_csv_v20180912.csv`